 - A full-length mirror, perhaps in the closet

-- A effective and reasonably quiet heating/AC system
+- A effective and reasonably quiet heating/AC system that you can control

 - A (quiet) clock – and please, not a 70s-era clock-radio

 - Overall attention to aesthetic detail (my bête noire is visible jungles of electric cords)

 Luxury hotel bathrooms – like luxury home bathrooms – have become an area of scrutiny and pride.
 I look for: